supreethub/AR-Plane-Detection/README.md

 # AR-Plane-Detection
-# Problem: To detecting a flat plane in 3D space and placing a 3D object on its surface
+# Problem: To detect a flat plane in 3D space and placing a 3D object on its surface

 # Relavent Research:
 &nbsp;&nbsp;1) SIFT vs ORB vs SURF Feature Detectors: [Paper](https://arxiv.org/abs/1710.02726)